FICTION-ZJU/Pastry/INSTRUCTIONS.md

-# Pastry: the Positive AST pRototYpe
+# Pastry: The Positive Almost-Sure Termination Prototype

-Pastry is an academic prototype for deciding (positive) Almost-Sure Termination of essentially 1-d probabilistic counter programs (PCPs).
+Pastry is an academic prototype for deciding (positive) almost-sure termination ((P)AST) of essentially 1-dimensional probabilistic counter programs (PCPs).
+For more technical details, please refer to our CAV'25 paper:

+> Sergei Novozhilov, Mingqi Yang, Mingshuai Chen, Zhiyang Li, Jianwei Yin:
+On the Almost-Sure Termination of Probabilistic Counter Programs.
+In Proc. of CAV 2025.

+This file contains instructions for the artifact evaluation of Pastry.
+In particular, we show how to reproduce the experimental results as reported in the paper and how to run Pastry on user-supplied examples.

 ## Contents
 - [Project Structure](#project-structure)